positron-solutions/dslide/README.md

 ## Try It Out

 With just defaults, run `dslide-deck-start` on your existing documents.
-You can load the examples in [./test/demo.org](./test/demo.org) file to see a showcase of configuration behavior.
+You can load the examples in the <./test/demo.md> file to see a showcase of configuration behavior.

 The default keymap uses arrow keys.
 Left and right are `dslide-deck-forward` and `dslide-deck-backward`.
 Up is `dslide-deck-start` and will show the contents.
 Down is `dslide-deck-stop` and will stop the slide show.